networknt/light-doc/content/en/about/what-is-light.md

 We think of Light Platform as the ideal website or services creation tool with flexible architecture so that plugins can be injected or enabled with externalized configuration changes.

 ## How Fast is Light Platform?
+Visit our github link to compare how fast Light is:
 https://github.com/networknt/microservices-framework-benchmark

 ## What Does Light Platform Do?